There aren’t many materials strong enough to put holes in hardened steel. For that kind of strength, the only answer is cobalt alloy drill bits.

 What to Consider When Choosing the Best Cobalt Drill Bits

-Most twist bits come in diameters ranging from 1/16 to 1/2-inch.
-Step bits can drill holes ranging in diameter from about 1/8 to 1/2 inches, with a maximum depth of 1/4-inch.
-If you require deeper holes, you’ll need to purchase a twist bit.
+Most twist bits come in diameters ranging from 1/16 inch to ½ inch, creating holes corresponding to the diameter.
+Step bits, which are shaped more like a cone, can drill holes ranging in diameter from about ⅛ inch to ½ inch, with a maximum depth of ¼ inch.
+For deeper holes, look to purchase a twist bit.

-Size also affects wear.
-Length negatively impacts durability.
-Long drill bits are not as durable as shorter bits.
-Due to the amount of torque needed to rotate longer bits, shorter bits also resist twisting or spinning in the drill chuck better.
+Size also affects wear, and length negatively impacts durability.
+Long drill bits are not as durable as shorter bits due to the amount of torque needed to rotate longer bits.
+Shorter bits also resist twisting or spinning in the drill chuck better.

-Cobalt drill bits consist of steel with a small percentage of cobalt—the higher the percentage of cobalt, the more heat-resistant and durable.
-The amount of cobalt in a drill bit varies between products.
-An M35 grade cobalt bit contains 5 percent cobalt, while an M42 grade cobalt bit contains 8 percent.
+Cobalt drill bits consist of steel with a small percentage of cobalt—the higher the percentage of cobalt, the more heat-resistant and durable the drill bits will be.
+The amount of cobalt in a drill bit varies.
+An M35-grade cobalt bit contains 5 percent cobalt, while an M42-grade cobalt bit contains 8 percent.
 The higher the grade, the more expensive the bit.

-Given that you’ll be attempting to drill through a hard smooth surface, having the right tip is crucial.
-Most cobalt drill bits have tips with stepped and split points that bite into the metal, preventing the bit from sliding along the smooth surface instead of drilling into it.
+When attempting to drill through a hard, smooth surface, having the right tip is crucial.
+Most cobalt drill bits have tips with stepped and split points that bite into the metal, which prevent the bit from sliding along the smooth surface.